 The biggest pre-season baseball competition in Britain is back.
-Commencing on March 17, the Herts Spring League (HSL) will see 19 teams compete over the 3 weeks of the HSL.
-Organised by Herts Baseball Club, it is Britain’s very own version of MLB’s Grapefruit and Cactus Leagues currently under way in the US, and it signals that the season is just around the corner.
+Commencing on March 16, the Herts Spring League (HSL) will see 15 teams compete over the 3 weeks of the HSL.
+Organised by Herts Baseball Club, it is Britain’s version of MLB’s Grapefruit and Cactus Leagues currently under way in the US, and it signals that the season is just around the corner.

-The 19 teams will be entered into four HSL tiers – NBL, Triple-A, Double-A and Single-A – based on the ranking of the teams going into the 2018 BBF League season.
+The 15 teams will be entered into three HSL tiers – NBL/Triple-A, Double-A and Single-A – based on the ranking of the teams going into the 2019 BBF League season.

 The organisers considered the possibility of a tournament format, but ultimately adopted a league format in the same way as the Grapefruit and Cactus Leagues in MLB.
 “The objective of the HSL is to enable the teams to prepare for the new season and we have noticed that teams are increasingly starting to approach the HSL in the same way as MLB teams approach the Grapefruit and Cactus Leagues” said HSL Commissioner, Aspi Dimitrov.
 He added “we have taken this into account when formulating the schedule putting greater emphasis on the preferences and preparatory requirements of the teams over the format of the competition”.

-The teams finishing at the top of their respective division will win the HSL.
+The teams finishing at the top of their respective division will be the HSL champions.
 The “games-back” column in the standings will be critical, but undoubtedly some teams will end up with the same record and so it may go down to the number of runs conceded per game to break the tie.

 The action will take place at Grovehill Ballpark in Hemel Hempstead, the home of Herts Baseball Club.

-Over the three weekends 41 games are scheduled to be played on the two diamonds.
-The competition begins on March 17 with a clash between the Milton Keynes Bucks and the Herts Hawks in the HSL Double-A division.
-The HSL NBL division commences on the same day when the Southampton Mustangs face the Herts Falcons.
+Over the three weekends 32 games are scheduled to be played on the two diamonds.
+The competition begins on March 16 with a clash between the Milton Keynes Bucks and the Herts Hawks in the HSL Double-A division.
+The HSL NBL division commences on the same day when the Herts Falcons will come up against the London Archers.

 EXCITEMENT BUILDING UP